Life Extension Suggestions

 - Review all current medications to see if they might be interfering with healthy liver function.
-Common medications that affect liver function are nonsteroidal anti-inflammatory drugs (NSAIDs) (e.g., naproxen, ibuprofen, acetaminophen, and aspirin); the statin class of cholesterol-lowering drugs (e.g., simvastatin, atorvastatin); some heart medications; some blood pressure-lowering medications; and some antidepressants.
+Common medications that affect liver function are nonsteroidal anti-inflammatory drugs (NSAIDs) (e.g., naproxen, ibuprofen, and aspirin); the pain relief medication acetaminophen; the statin class of cholesterol-lowering drugs (e.g., simvastatin, atorvastatin); some heart medications; some blood pressure-lowering medications; and some antidepressants.
 Drugs being prescribed to treat the symptoms of testosterone deficiency (such as the statins and certain antidepressants) may actually aggravate the testosterone deficit, thus making the cholesterol problem or depression worse.
 However, do not discontinue any prescription medicine without consulting your physician.

 - If all of the above fail to increase free testosterone and lower excess estradiol, consider discussing with your physician the use of the aromatase inhibitor anastrozole (Arimidex) at the very low dose of 0.5 mg twice per week.

 Low Free Testosterone, Low Estrogen, High Total Testosterone: This situation suggests excessive SHBG levels, making sufficient testosterone unavailable to target tissues.
 The elevation of SHBG explains why some older men who are on testosterone replacement therapy do not report a long-term beneficial effect, that is, the administered testosterone becomes bound by SHBG and is not bioavailable to cellular receptor sites where it would normally produce an effect.
 Suggestions include:

 - Inhibit aromatase by following some of the recommendations in the previous section, since low testosterone and high estrogen are involved in excess SHBG activity.